-3 Pre-charging can be done without compressor operation, by connecting the refrigerant bottle to the service ports of the liquid and equalising stop valves (open valve B).
-Make sure that valve A and all outdoor unit stop valves are closed.
+3 Pre-charging can be done without compressor operation, by connecting the refrigerant bottle to the service port of the liquid stop valve (open valve B).
+Make sure that all outdoor unit stop valves, as well as valves A, C, and D are closed.

-During pre-charging, the refrigerant is charged through the liquid line.
-Close valve A and disconnect the manifold from the gas line.
-The equalising line is ONLY charged to break the vacuum.
-Charge it to maximally 0.05 MPa, then close valve C and disconnect its connection to the manifold.
-Continue pre-charging through the liquid line only.
+During pre-charging, the refrigerant is charged through the liquid line only.
+Close valves C, D, and A and disconnect the manifold from the gas line and the high pressure/low pressure gas line.

 - a Pressure reducing valve

 - b Nitrogen

 - c Weighing scales

 - d Refrigerant R410A tank (siphon system)

 - e Vacuum pump

 - f Liquid line stop valve

 - g Gas line stop valve

-- h Equalising line stop valve (only for RYMQ)
+- h High pressure/low pressure gas line stop valve

 - A Valve A

 - B Valve B

 - C Valve C

-D Valve D
+- D Valve D

-- 4 Do one of the following:
+4 Do one of the following: